Li-Yau type inequality for curves in any codimension: Elastic flows

 In this last section we discuss applications to elastic flows.
 We call the $L^2$-gradient flow of the energy $E_\lambda:=B+\lambda L$ (as in \eqref{eq:energy_E_lambda}) for a given $\lambda>0$ {\em elastic flow}, and that of the bending energy $B$ under the fixed-length constraint $L[\gamma]=L_0>0$ {\em fixed-length elastic flow}.
 Such flows are given by one-parameter families of curves $\gamma:\mathbf{T}^1\times[0,\infty)\to\mathbf{R}^n$ solving the fourth order PDE in the form of

 where in the former case $\lambda>0$ is a fixed number given in $E_\lambda$, while in the latter case it depends on the solution and is given in the form of

-At least from Wen's 1995 paper \cite{Wen1995} and Polden's 1996 thesis \cite{Polden1996}, elastic flows are studied by many authors, see e.g.\ a recent nice survey \cite{Mantegazza2021} and references therein.
+At least since Wen's 1995 paper \cite{Wen1995} and Polden's 1996 thesis \cite{Polden1996}, elastic flows have been studied by many authors, see e.g.\ the recent nice survey \cite{Mantegazza2021} and references therein.
 Concerning these flows, long-time existence and smooth convergence to an elastica are valid in general at least from smooth closed initial curves.
-Those results follow by combining the fundamental result by Dziuk--Kuwert--Sch\"{a}tzle \cite{Dziuk2002} with recent developments on the {\L}ojasiewicz-Simon inequality as is demonstrated in \cite{Mueller2021} (see also \cite{Mantegazza2021}); we note that the argument in \cite{Mueller2021} directly works for higher codimensions as so do the key ingredients \cite{Dziuk2002,Rupp2020,Mantegazza2020a,Rupp2020a}.
+Those results follow by combining the fundamental result by Dziuk--Kuwert--Sch\"{a}tzle \cite{Dziuk2002} with recent developments on the {\L}ojasiewicz-Simon inequality as is demonstrated in \cite{Mueller2021} (see also \cite{Mantegazza2021}); we note that the argument in \cite{Mueller2021} directly works for higher codimensions as so do the key ingredients \cite{Dziuk2002,Rupp2020,Mantegazza2021b,Rupp2020a}.

-Our Li--Yau type inequality can be used for ensuring all-time embeddedness of solutions below certain energy thresholds.
+Our Li--Yau type inequality can be used for ensuring embeddedness of solutions for all $t\geq0$ below certain energy thresholds.
 Note that in second-order flows such a property holds generically (without smallness) by the maximum principle (see e.g.\ \cite{Huisken1998,Brendle2014}), but this is not the case for higher-order flows including elastic flows \cite{Blatt2010}.

 \begin{theorem} Let $\lambda>0$ and $\gamma_0:\mathbf{T}^1\to\mathbf{R}^n$ be a closed curve such that $\frac{1}{4\lambda}E_\lambda[\gamma_0]^2<4\varpi^*$.
 Then the elastic flow starting from $\gamma_0$ is embedded for all $t\geq0$.
 In addition, it smoothly converges as $t\to\infty$ to a one-fold round circle of radius $\frac{1}{\sqrt{2\lambda}}$ up to reparameterization. \end{theorem}